How to Tailor Support to People’s Strengths, Not Just Their Needs

 When we talk about person-centred approaches, we often default to assessing needs.
 But what if we started with strengths instead?

 A strengths-based approach recognises that people are more than their diagnosis or dependency level.
-It focuses on what they can do, what they want to achieve, and what resources already exist in their life — family, friends, routines, or technology.
-This model gives people ownership and builds natural resilience.
+It focuses on what they can do, what they want to achieve, and what resources already exist in their life — family, friends, routines, technology, or community connections.

 For example: